Ph.D., University of Massachusetts

 Tropical Hepaticae, Herbarium Management, Biodiversity Information Management

-I have been particularly interested in the application of information technology to herbarium management, and to increasing access to specimen-based data for the scientific community.
+Barbara has been particularly interested in the application of information technology to herbarium management, and to increasing access to specimen-based data for the scientific community.
 These interests have led to the development of The C. V. Steere Virtual Herbarium, which contains a searchable database of digitized herbarium specimens (4.5 million so far, with 400,000 added each year).
-I am also the Editor of includes Index Herbariorum, the guide to the world’s approximately 3300 herbaria and 12,000 associated staff.
-I have been involved in the development national initiatives to digitize the natural history collections in the U.S. as an author of the Network Integrated Biocollections Alliance plan, issued in 2010; as member of the Advisory Committee of the Biodiversity Collections Network; and the lead author of the Extended Specimen Network plan.
-I am also a co-author of the recent National Academies of Sciences and Engineering report on biological collections.
+Barbara is also the Editor of Index Herbariorum, the guide to the world’s approximately 3300 herbaria and 12,000 associated staff.
+She has been involved in the development national initiatives to digitize the natural history collections in the U.S. as an author of the Network Integrated Biocollections Alliance plan, issued in 2010; as member of the Advisory Committee of the Biodiversity Collections Network; and the lead author of the Extended Specimen Network plan.
+Barbara is also a co-author of the recent National Academies of Sciences and Engineering report on biological collections.

-The subject of my research is the Hepaticae.
-In particular, I am interested in the systematics and morphology of the largest family of Hepaticae, the Lejeuneaceae.
+The subject of her research is the Hepaticae.
+In particular, she is interested in the systematics and morphology of the largest family of Hepaticae, the Lejeuneaceae.
 This family is primarily tropical in distribution, and its members can be found growing, often profusely, on the bark and sometimes on living leaves of trees in tropical rainforests.
-My studies of these small but beautiful plants have taken me to Australia, Colombia, Dominican Republic, Ecuador, French Guiana, Papua New Guinea, Puerto Rico and Venezuela.
+Her studies of these small but beautiful plants have taken her to Australia, Colombia, Dominican Republic, Ecuador, French Guiana, Papua New Guinea, Puerto Rico and Venezuela.

 Selected Publications (Since 2010):